Darknet - What Is It and How Can I Access It?

 Conclusion

 Anyone who is shocked by what is written on the Clearnet will probably have a heart attack from Darknet content.
-Some might find it thrilling to watch in real-time what is usually only shown on the silver screen or TV shows.
+Some might find it thrilling to watch in real-time what is usually only shown on the silver screen or in TV shows.
 Others could come away from a trip to the Darknet with a better understanding of why humanity behaves the way it does.

 FAQs

-The Darknet is an anonymous, hidden part of the Internet, inaccessible by normal search engines or web browsers.
-To visit websites on the Darknet, you'll need special software, the most well-known of which is Tor.
+The Darknet is an anonymous, hidden part of the Internet, inaccessible with normal search engines or web browsers.
+You'll need special software to visit websites on the Darknet, the most well-known of which is Tor.
 Darknet sites don't have regular addresses but consist instead of combinations of numbers and letters.
 When using Tor, these end with the .onion domain name.

 The Darknet is great for securely sending emails or anonymously listening to a radio station.
 Through a reputable link index, you can even find funny or interesting pages.
 Tor browser can be used for surfing the Clearnet as well, making whatever you do there more anonymous.
 For precisely this reason, it's the go-to tool for journalists, dissidents, and whistleblowers.